 From the book Statistical Sleuth.
 Data originally from "General Relativity at 75: How Right was Einstein?"
 (Will, 1990)

 Often, non-frequentist statistics rely on frequentism.
 For example, in some forms of Bayesian statistics,

 prior distributions often come from previous experiments.
-Also, sampling from the posterior distribution using Monte Carlo Markov Chains (MCMC) is frequentist.
+Also, sampling from the posterior distribution using Markov Chain Monte Carlo (MCMC) is frequentist.